radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 12. RadiantOne supports both the legacy Azure Active Directory Graph API and the Microsoft Graph API.
 If you use the default graphapi custom data source in RadiantOne, it uses the legacy Azure Active Directory Graph API.
 If you use the default mgraph [custom data source](#configure-a-radiantone-scim-data-source) in RadiantOne, it uses the Microsoft Graph API.
 On the Microsoft API tab, be sure to select permission for the applicable API, based on what custom data source you are going to use.

-Note - Azure Active Directory Graph is in the legacy API section.
+>[!note] Azure Active Directory Graph is in the legacy API section.
 Since support for the Azure Active Directory Graph API will soon be deprecated, it is recommended you use the RadiantOne mgraph custom data source and the Microsoft Graph API.

 13. Select Application permissions for the Type.

 14. Enable Directory.Read.All for read-only access.
 If you want read/write access to the data, enable the Directory.ReadWrite.All access.

->**NOTE – if you need to be able to delete groups, you must also have the Group.ReadWrite.All permission.**
+>[!note] If you need to be able to delete groups, you must also have the Group.ReadWrite.All permission.

 ![An image showing ](Media/Image8.17.jpg)